dyu1112/dyu1112.github.io/_posts/2022-10-23-MomPleaseRespectMyPrivacy.md

 ![Picture 1](/assets/MPRMP_Full.png)

+Released: October 23, 2022

 Play the game: https://gvolt.itch.io/hide-your-stuff

-Made in Unity.
-I worked on a team of 8 people to make this game in one weekend.
-I recorded and implemented all the sound effects for walking and for storing and removing items.
-I contributed the idea that the mother would be in the room, searching during the hiding process so the player would constantly have to be moving.
-I also came up with the idea of the light switch mechanic.
+Made in Unity in C#.
+Audio mixing done in Audacity.

+Responsibilities:
+- Created sound effects for the player walk cycle
+- Created and implemented sound effects for placing and removing various item types
+- Came up with the idea of the mother searching while the player hides items simultaneously
+- Came up with the light switch mechanic, enabling players to temporarily hinder the mother

-Entry to the MEGA Newbies and Vets Game Jam 2022 with the given theme constraint: "privacy."
+Entry to the weekend-long MEGA Newbies and Vets Game Jam 2022 with the given theme constraint: "privacy."
 Awarded "Best Overall."

 In the game, you play as a college student who must constantly move and hide their scandalous belongings to prevent your mother, who is actively searching for them, from finding them.
 The player can also turn off a light switch to temporarily distract the mother.